learn-co-curriculum/functions-and-variables-quiz/README.md

 # Functions and Variables Quiz

-?: What does the following function call log to console?
+?: What does the following function call log to console:

 ```javascript
 function log() {